-Typically, when people buy a mobile home, they are looking to live a more simplistic or minimalist lifestyle.
-Thus, moving from say a traditional site-built/stick-built house to a smaller manufactured home provides homeowners with the opportunity to get organized.
+Typically, when people buy a mobile home they are looking to live a more simplistic or minimalist lifestyle.
+Thus, moving into a manufactured home, from say a traditional site-built/stick-built house, provides homeowners with the opportunity to get organized.

 Most soon-to-be mobile home residents are able to sell unwanted or barely used furniture and donate to Goodwill.
 As a result, you can make a little money on the side or have a handful of tax write-offs for next year.